cornerstonejs/dicomParser/README.md

 dicomParser
 ===========

 Javascript parser for DICOM Part 10 byte streams.
+Requires IE10+ or any other modern browser

 [Click here for a live example of using the library to display specific fields from a DICOM files](https://rawgithub.com/chafey/dicomParser/master/examples/dragAndDropParse/index.html)